Geodefi/geonius/README.md

 You will be reimbursed after activating the validator.
 However, this amount limits how many proposals you can have at the same time.

-> If you have 100 Ether in your internal wallet, and if it takes 1 day for proposals to be approved:
+> If you have 10 Ether in your internal wallet, and since it takes around 24 hours for a proposal to be approved:
-> You can propose 100 validators a day.
+> You can propose 10 validators a day.

 > The Internal Wallet is also the place where your fees will accrue over time.